rac/cleaning-data-course-project/CodeBook.md

 13. Combine the train and test data.frames
 14. melt the data using the "subjectId" and "activity" columns and cast them back using the mean function

+\**Note: gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean like fields where excluded since additional "averaging" was performed on this data*

 ## Variables

 ### Column 1